micmejia/bible-dump/NKJV/Acts/Acts 21.md

 Take them and be purified with them, and pay their expenses so that they may shave _their_ heads, and that all may know that those things of which they were informed concerning you are nothing, but _that_ you yourself also walk orderly and keep the law.

 ###### 25
-But concerning the Gentiles who believe, we have written _and_ decided [^e]that they should observe no such thing, except that they should keep themselves from _things_ offered to idols, from blood, from things strangled, and from [^f]sexual immorality." ## Arrested in the Temple
+But concerning the Gentiles who believe, we have written _and_ decided that they should observe no such thing, except that they should keep themselves from _things_ offered to idols, from blood, from things strangled, and from sexual immorality." ## Arrested in the Temple

 ###### 26
-Then Paul took the men, and the next day, having been purified with them, entered the temple to announce the [^g]expiration of the days of purification, at which time an offering should be made for each one of them.
+Then Paul took the men, and the next day, having been purified with them, entered the temple to announce the expiration of the days of purification, at which time an offering should be made for each one of them.

 ###### 27
 Now when the seven days were almost ended, the Jews from Asia, seeing him in the temple, stirred up the whole crowd and laid hands on him,